llSourcell/linear_regression_live/README.md

 * [matplotlib](http://pypi.org/project/matplotlib) - This is used to plot charts to visualise the trend line

 ## Usage
-Just run `demo.py` program from the project directory with any python-3 interpreter to see these results:
+Just run `demo.py` program with any python-3 interpreter.
+Make sure 'data.csv' is in same path

 #### Graphical Visualization :
 ![visualize](visualize.png)